ethanhunt009/packet-inspecting-tool/README.md

 Using allowed and not_allowed text files to configure the tool.
 As the name suggests, it will allow the ip and port in the allowed list and block ip and port in the not_allowed list.
 Th tool uses flask web interface to monitor the traffic and droped packets in a graphical way.

+To run the tool run command "python3 validation.py"